pascal-fb-martin/housesaga/README.md

 - LEVEL,
 - DESCRIPTION.

+A sensor log is a set of records where each record contains an identifier, a value and a unit fields (optional).
+These are used to collect some real-world external measurements.
+A data collection csv record contains at least the following field:
+- TIMESTAMP,
+- LOCATION,
+- NAME,
+- VALUE,
+- UNIT.

 If there are additional fields compare to what is described above, these fields will be stored, but not used by the HouseSaga's web interface.

+The metrics log is organized differently, as a sequence of JSON objects.

 More types of logs can be used, but may not be visualized in the the HouseSaga's web interface.